 How to make Dollar Tree flowers look more real (fast)

 You don’t need florist skills: just a few quick moves to turn flat plastic into layered, believable stems.
+Fair warning: these will fool your guests.

 • Mix varieties and greens.
 Combine different petal shapes and leaf textures.